louischatriot/NodejsStarterKit/README.md

 Bundle of modules and config files for nodejs that enable you to launch a website/webapp/API running on nodejs right away.
 I use this for all my side projects, when I don't want to spend a few days on architecture.

 # Installing
-1) `git clone` wherever you wan.t
+1) `git clone` wherever you want.
 2) `npm install`.
 2bis) Only if you're want rich client-side JS - `npm install -g grunt`.
-This will install grunt globally on your machine, so that you can use the already-configured requirejs build to manage your JS modules.
+This will install [grunt](http://gruntjs.com/) globally on your machine, so that you can use the already-configured [requirejs](http://requirejs.org/) build to manage your JS modules.
 More info on requireJS [here](http://requirejs.org/).
 3) You're set!